jerryhgladinet/docs/deploy/source/chapter07.rst

 Private On-premise
 ^^^^^^^^^^^^^^^^^^^^^^

-You can prepare a Windows Server 2008 Service Pack 2 or R2 server or Windows Server 2012/R2/2016 and install CentreStack.
+You can prepare a Windows Server 2022/2019/2016 and install CentreStack.
 In this scenario, Active Directory is typically at the same site and primary storage is from file server or NAS storage.

 In this case, most of the time you are using CentreStack as a way to replace VPN to